bgachara/bgachara.github.io/posts/databases.md

   - each log record must contain tuple's unique identifier
   - put records contain the tuple contents.
   - deletes marks the tuple as deleted.
-  - as app makes changes to the db, DBMS appends log records to end of file without checking previous log records.
+  - As app makes changes to the db, DBMS appends log records to end of file without checking previous log records.
   - DBMS appends new log entries to an in-memory buffer and then writes out the changes sequentially to disk.
   - The dbms may also flush partially full pages for transactions.
   - On-disk pages are immutable.